Richardinho/blog-posts/kara-erickson-review.md

   control.updateValueAndValidity();
 }
 ```
-We can also remove the `validate()` method if we've got it as we're not longer doing validation that way.
+We can also remove the `validate()` method if we've got it as we're no longer doing validation that way.
 The above code could actually go in the constructor, but it's considered best practice to keep as much logic out of the constructor as possible.

 Now that we have a reference to the formControl, we can now set up the error messages within our component.
 There's nothing too complicated about this: